Will the Leader of the House give us the business for next week?

 Can we have a debate about making better use of time?
 Is the Leader of the House aware that in three weeks we will go through that ridiculous ritual of putting our clocks back, thereby plunging the country into darkness and misery by mid-afternoon?
 Can we have a debate to look at the benefits of staying on summer time all year round?

 When we had this debate some years ago in this House, I proposed that we should restore the situation to that before the railways came, and that Somerset should go back to its own unique time, because Somerset deserves to be represented in a special way.
-Do you know, I find that one of the best days of the year is the day the clocks go back?
+I find that one of the best days of the year is the day the clocks go back.
 One gets an hour extra in bed, and I have always thought that that is rather welcome.

 I do not know whether the Leader of the House is aware of this, but a few days ago at Treasury questions a number of colleagues on both sides of the House pointed out to Ministers that there had been seven suicides by people affected by the loan user charge.
 I remind the right hon.
 Gentleman that in July 2018 I urged Treasury Ministers to install a mental health helpline at Her Majesty’s Revenue and Customs.
 My urging was rejected then, but I urge him to go to his ministerial colleagues in the Treasury and get that mental health helpline put in at HMRC before there are any other unnecessary deaths.